-Finally, if your home buyer wants to have a Net Zero Home, a renewable energy system – typically, incorporating solar panels mounted on the roof, is needed.
-Where possible, orient the roof to be south- or west-facing to maximize solar gains.
+Finally, a Net Zero home has a renewable energy system – typically, incorporating solar panels mounted on the roof.
+Where possible, orient the roof to capture south- or west-facing views to maximize the system’s peak load.
 If your client isn’t ready to commit to a fully Net Zero home, you can install the required rough-ins for potential installation down the road.
-This is called “PV Ready”.

 How Schneider Electric Can Help